 - This article will be detailed, fast paced, with lots of reference material.
 There is an entire chapter in the Intel SDM Volume 3C dedicated to VMCS encoding, init, and guest/host state operation.
 We will only be covering the very basics for understanding.
 I will also help the reader visualize how operation is entered, exited, and resumed to make it easier to understand the abstractness.
 We will also cover the implementation of important intrinsic functions required for setting up various guest and host VMCS components.

 - Day 5: Implementing unconditional vmexit handlers, and testing start-up and shutdown.

 - This day will cover the introduction and details on segmentation on Intel x86-64, demystifying initialization of guest and host segment data.
 Also, including implementation of the vmexit handler to handle unconditional exits that will occur, explaining the assembly stubs, and will conclude with a test of the hypervisor to verify that it starts and runs stably, and shuts down gracefully returning the system to a stable pre-operation state.

-- Day 6: CPUID emulation example, recommended reading for EPT initialization and usage, and author anecdotes.
+- Day 6 (bonus): Recommended reading for EPT initialization and usage, and author anecdotes.

-- This is the end, by now the hypervisor will be in an operational state, and able to be built upon by the author.
-We’ll conclude this series with an example using the cpuid instruction and emulating responses and providing spoofed information.
+- This is the end, by now the hypervisor will be in an operational state, and able to be built upon by the reader.
+We concluded this series with construction of VM-exit handlers, emulating CPUID and emulating responses and providing “spoofed” information.
 The final source for the basic hypervisor will be included in this post, as well as recommended articles for further development.